LizMyers/LizMyers.github.io/tfjs01/README.md

 npm run build
 ```
 ### Make it Your Own
-Consider mapping the four function buttons to the 4 arrow keys on your keyboard.
+Consider mapping the function buttons to the 4 arrow keys on your keyboard.
 This could be used to rotate a 360 degree video or a 3d model.

 Alternatively, you could map the arrow keys to the walking direction on a Google Map or Real Estate tour.